melt-umn/ableC-tensors/README.md

 ## Contact

-For basic questions on using or understanding the extension, email Zoe Wentzel at wentz101@umn.edu.
+For basic questions on using or understanding the extension, email Zoë Wentzel at wentz101@umn.edu.
 If you are interested on improving and/or expanding the ableC-tensor extension, wish to create your own extension with ableC/silver (or already have and want to share it!), desire more information on ableC or silver, or anything else along those lines, contact Professor Van Wyk at evw@umn.edu.